 The question is whether the EU will copy and paste the FATF 26 June 2015 virtual currency report into the new EU Directive.

 If so, then all cryptocurrency operators, apart from those dealing in centralised Virtual Currencies – a centralised Virtual Currency has a single issuer who controls the payment system, will need to apply Enhanced Due Diligence (EDD) measures.

 This will have a significant impact on cryptocurrency intermediaries.

 FATF states (emphasis added):

-Under the current AML rules in the EU, Enhanced Due Diligence (EDD) is applicable in non-face-to-face situations, so would be applicable anyway to crypto-exchanges (as most provide online services).
+Under the current AML rules in the EU, EDD is applicable in non-face-to-face situations, which means it would be applicable to crypto-exchanges, as most provide online services.

-In substance, the crypto-exchange would start by identifying and verifying the identity of a customer as part of its standard Customer Due Diligence (CDD) requirements.
-In addition, for EDD, it would also have to obtain further identity documentation/data from customers, have customers documents certified, ensure that first payment comes from customer’s bank account.
+The crypto-exchange would start by identifying and verifying the identity of a customer as part of its standard Customer Due Diligence (CDD) requirements.
+In addition, for EDD, it would also have to obtain further identity documentation or data from customers, certify customer’s documents and ensure that first payment comes from customer’s bank account.

 But it doesn’t stop there.

-The 4th AML Directive (4AMLD) is about to come into force, so if you want to future-proof your crypto business then you need to be thinking about 4AMLD compliance.
+The fourth anti-money laundering directive (4AMLD) is about to come into force, so if you want to future-proof your crypto business then you need to be thinking about 4AMLD compliance.
 Under 4AMLD, European Supervisory Authorities (ESAs) have set out the following general EDD requirements:

-A policy priority for crypto-exchanges and other cryptocurrency intermediaries should be to determine whether the EU Commission intends to define standard cryptocurrency exchange activity as higher risk (by default) and therefore requiring Enhanced Due Diligence (EDD) measures.
-If so, then the next policy objective should be to find out how the ESAs will define the ‘sector specific’ EDD measures required for Virtual Currency.
+A priority policy for crypto-exchanges and other cryptocurrency intermediaries should be to determine whether the EU Commission intends to define standard cryptocurrency exchange activity as higher risk, by default, and therefore requires EDD measures.
+If so, the next policy objective should be to find out how the ESAs will define the ‘sector specific’ EDD measures required for Virtual Currency.